-The City and the JPFPF intend to assure that investment managers and advisors (including custodians and investment consultants for all purposes of this Agreement) employed by the JPFPF will reflect the highest ethical standards and investment performance, and that they will report regularly to the Financial Advisory and Investment Committee and the JPFPF on matters a.
+The City and the JPFPF intend to assure that investment managers and advisors (including custodians and investment consultants for all purposes of this Agreement) employed by the JPFPF will reflect the highest ethical standards and investment performance, and that they will report regularly to the Financial Advisory and Investment Committee and the JPFPF on matters within their engagement.
+Consequently: any investment manager or advisor of the JPFPF who has discretionary authority for any investment of the JPFPF shall agree to certify and/or disclose annually to the Financial Advisory and Investment Committee and to the JPFPF, no later than the January 31 following the previous calendar year, that:

+a.
 Certifications.

-i.
-The investment manager or advisor serves as a fiduciary to the JPFPF, and all investment decisions made by the investment manager or advisor on behalf of the JPFPF are made in the best interests of the JPFPF and not made in a manner to the advantage of such investment adviser or manager, other persons, or clients to the detriment of the JPFPF;
+- i.
+The investment manager or advisor serves as a fiduciary to the JPFPF, and all investment decisions made by the investment manager or advisor on behalf of the JPFPF are made in the best interests of the JPFPF and not made in a manner to the advantage of such investment adviser or manager, other persons, or clients to the detriment of the JPFPF; - ii.

-ii.
 Appropriate policies, procedures, or other safeguards have been adopted and implemented by such manager or advisor to ensure that relationships with any affiliated persons or entities do not adversely influence the investment decisions made on behalf of the JPFPF;

-iii.
+Revised Exhibit 1 Rev Agmt June 9, 2015 - Floor Page 24 of 37 iii.
 The investment manager or advisor is not the subject of a claim or litigation brought by a present or former client or by a regulatory agency asserting that such investment manager or advisor has breached its fiduciary responsibilities, or, if such be the case, disclosing the particulars of each such claim or litigation;